For best experience please turn on javascript and use a modern browser!

 • Final report and evaluation

 At the conclusion of their Community Project or Internship, students submit a final report in which they reflect on the learning outcomes and their supervisor's evaluation.
 The report typically discusses the professional skills they've learned, the personal development they've witnessed, progress on their interpersonal skills and how the experience has shaped their ideas on citizenship.
+Students who complete research-based internships, such as the 30 EC internship, will also write a content oriented report that outlines, among other things, their findings and conclusions.

 • CPI Manuals and Guidelines